Equilibrium#

 Steady-state results: default specification#

 [TODO: Update the results in this section.]
-In this section, we use the baseline calibration described in Chapter Chap_Calibr, which includes the baseline tax law from Tax-Calculator, to show some steady-state results from OG-Core.
+In this section, we use the baseline calibration described in Chapter Calibrating OG-Core, which includes the baseline tax law from Tax-Calculator, to show some steady-state results from OG-Core.
 Figures Fig. 4, Fig. 5, and Fig. 6 show the household steady-state variables by age \(s\) and lifetime income group \(j\).

 ../../_images/HHcons_SS.png